outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - what connects the constants in this system, representing information behavior descriptions - are there system objects like validation/formatting filters, efficiencies aligning between information & uncertainty objects, or other objects beyond the conceptual layer of discoverable information systems?
       - given that information attracts information differently in different structures, what intents can those structures & the information rules be used for?
       - if paradoxes are representable as holes in logical value connections (gaps or jumps in the information system, like asymptotes are for values), what type of information values can occupy those holes, or do they act like a symmetry to connect different spaces?

+      - does information withdraw into a superposition (structure with multiple potential information states) or an abstract generalization (generative structure of information or concept network trajectory of the information) or a compression (retaining some attributes of the information), once you remove its structure or remove it from a space where it can stabilize enough to attain a structure?

   - what is the correct position of a market, insurance, price, future value predictions, trades, currencies, etc given their definitions?
       - a market being a reason to trade unevenly distributed resources, like matching supply & demand